harrisonhjones/phpParticleDashboard/readme.md

 ## Installation ##

-- GIT clone or download a zip of the repo and unzip into your project director
+- GIT clone or download a zip of the repo and unzip into your project directory
-- Upload to your web server and visit using a web browser
+- Upload to your web server
+- Grab [this copy](https://gist.github.com/harrisonhjones/c9f612457000f3abccb6) of spark.class.php and upload into your project directory
+- Visit index.php in a browser.

 ## Demo ##